obss/trapper/README.md

 **trapper extends transformers!**

-We implement the trapper components by trying to use the available components of the transformers library as much as we can.
+While implementing the components of trapper, we try to reuse the classes from the transformers library as much as we can.
 For example, trapper uses the models, and the trainer as they are in transformers.
 This makes it easy to use the models trained with trapper on other projects or libraries that depend on transformers library (or pytorch in general).